basho/basho_docs/content/riak/kv/2.1.3/developing/usage/replication.md

 ## Client-level Replication Settings

-Adjusting replication properties at the bucket level by [[using bucket types]] is how you set default properties for _all_ of a bucket's reads and writes.
+Adjusting replication properties at the bucket level by [using bucket types][usage bucket types] is how you set default properties for _all_ of a bucket's reads and writes.
 But you can also set replication properties for specific reads and writes without setting those properties at the bucket level, instead